sergiocrol/stagy/README.md

 Favorite list
 - Add band/establishment to my list of favorites
 - Delete band/establishment from my list of favorites
+- A bar can be able to to see a list of bands they have send a wink

 Account
 - Delete account